avlec/see/README.md

 ## Acknowledgments
 * Yvonne's awesomeness
 * Bing Gao's help on Compute Canada's code and creating docker container instances
-* Will from Urthecast for understanding earth observational data and the applications of this project
+* Will from Urthecast for providing a better understanding earth observational data and the applications of this project
 * The Canadian Digital Technology Supercluster for providing this project